DarylPinto/sticker-surge/app/api/documentation.md

 ### GET /sticker-packs/{pack\_prefix}/info

-Usage: Get information about a pack without list of custom stickers
+Usage: Get information about a pack without list of stickers

 Accessible by: Anyone